 Please don't bring barbecues to parks

-It is against local byelaws to light fires or use barbecues in any of the borough's parks and open spaces.
+It is against local byelaws to light fires or use barbecues in any of the borough's parks and green spaces.
 People who contravene this byelaw could be prosecuted and fined.

 People who use barbecues nearly always leave behind scorched patches of burned grass that take months to recover.